TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 Check your network coverage, and if your device is activated and transmitting Join Requests.

-If your device uses ABP, it is also possible that it is sending join requests on frequencies that {{% tts %}} is not listening on.
-See [using inappropriate frequencies](#i-can-see-some-received-uplinks-in-gateway-live-data-events-but-i-do-not-see-them-in-device-events) below.
+It is possible that your device is sending Join Requests on non-default frequencies, i.e. on frequencies that {{% tts %}} is not listening on by default.
+If this is the case, Join Requests will be dropped on a gateway level.
+As per LoRaWAN specification, devices should be sending Join Requests on default frequencies of the defined frequency band.
+To fix this issue, reach out to your device manufacturer and find out which are the default frequencies for your device.
+Also, check out [using inappropriate frequencies](#i-can-see-some-received-uplinks-in-gateway-live-data-events-but-i-do-not-see-them-in-device-events) below.

 ## My device will not join.
 What do I do?